Georgia Senate to hold hearings on 2020 election 'processes', 'improprieties'

-Top Republican state lawmakers announced Tuesday they plan to hold hearings later this week on the integrity of Georgia’s election system and to take testimony on alleged “elections improprieties” stemming from the 2020 general election.
+Top Republican state lawmakers announced Tuesday, Dec.
+1, they plan to hold hearings on the integrity of Georgia’s election system and to take testimony on alleged “elections improprieties” stemming from the 2020 general election.

 In particular, Trump’s allies have homed in on how Georgia verifies signatures on the roughly 1.3 million mail-in ballots cast in the presidential election and have urged Raffensperger’s office to launch an audit aimed at matching those signatures with registration information.